UNM Housing Tour

 IN-PERSON TOUR HOURS!

 We warmly invite you to come to our campus and take a tour of our residence halls.
 Our knowledgeable and friendly UNM Housing Ambassadors look forward to presenting our residence halls to you, live and in-person!
+By submitting a tour request, you are scheduling a tour with UNM Housing and consent to receive text message reminders for your appointment.

 Guests may use our appointment form to sign-up for a tour on main campus.